Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Proofs of the Results in Section

-\begin{citedprop}[\ref{prop:minor_time}] Given a hierarchical query $Q(\calF)$ with dynamic width $\dfw$, a canonical variable order $\omega$ for $Q$, a database of size $N$, and $\eps \in [0,1]$, minor rebalancing of the views in the set of view trees $\tau(\omega,\calF)$ takes $\bigO{N^{(\dfw+1)\eps}}$ time. \end{citedprop} \begin{proof} Figure~\ref{fig:minor_rebalancing} shows the procedure for minor rebalancing of the tuples with the partitioning value $key$ in the light part $R^{\calS}$ of relation $R$.
+Figure~\ref{fig:minor_rebalancing} shows the procedure for minor rebalancing of the tuples with the partitioning value $key$ in the light part $R^{\calS}$ of relation $R$.
 Minor rebalancing either inserts fewer than $\frac{1}{2}M^\eps$ tuples into $R^{\calS}$ (heavy to light) or deletes at most $\frac{3}{2}M^\eps$ tuples from $R^{\calS}$ (light to heavy).
 Each action updates the indicator trees $T_L$ and $T_H$ in constant time (lines 5 and 6), per Lemma~\ref{lem:update_ind_tree}.
-Propagating the update to the light part of relation $R$ through each view tree from $\mathcal{T}$ (line 4) takes $\bigO{N^{\dfw\eps}}$ time, per Lemmas~\ref{lem:fact_view_forest_update} and \ref{lem:kappa_dynamic}. \nop{ } Propagating the change $\delta(\exists{H})$ through each view tree from $\mathcal{T}$ takes constant time (line 7), as discussed in the proof of Proposition~\ref{prop:update_time}.
-Since there are $\bigO{M^\eps}$ such operations and the size invariant $\floor{\frac{1}{4}M} \leq N < M$ holds, the total time is $\bigO{N^{(\dfw+1)\eps}}$. \end{proof}
+Propagating the update to the light part of relation $R$ through each view tree from $\mathcal{T}$ (line 4) takes $\bigO{N^{\dfw\eps}}$ time, per Lemmas~\ref{lem:fact_view_forest_update} and \ref{lem:kappa_dynamic}.
+Propagating the change $\delta(\exists{H})$ through each view tree from $\mathcal{T}$ takes constant time (line 7), as discussed in the proof of Proposition~\ref{prop:update_time}.
+Since there are $\bigO{M^\eps}$ such operations and the size invariant $\floor{\frac{1}{4}M} \leq N < M$ holds, the total time is $\bigO{N^{(\dfw+1)\eps}}$.